Antti Rauhala

 You can try the personalized search and other predictive queries live at demo.aito.ai.

-Aito is the first production implementation of the predictive database.
-As a predictive database, Aito lets you query predictions on structured tabular data — classifications, recommendations, missing values — using the same query interface you use for data retrieval, with no separate model training step.
+As a predictive database, Aito lets you query the predictions on the structured tabular data (the classifications, the recommendations, the missing values) using the same query interface you use for the data retrieval, with no separate model training step.
+Aito is offered with the flat-rate plans and a free Sandbox tier (see the pricing).

 Back to blog listEpisto Oy